martinsumner/leveled/README.md

 ## Running Leveled

 Unit and current tests in leveled should run with rebar3.
-Leveled has been tested in OTP18, but it can be started with OTP16 to support Riak (although tests will not work as expected).

 A new database can be started by running